 Queen Elizabeth National Park, Uganda

 Close to the park, we visit the Kyambura Gorge to begin our trek to seek out the chimpanzees.
 Unlike their bigger cousins, the mountain gorilla, chimps live predominantly in the trees.
-Nevertheless, the experience of seeing these beautiful creatures in their natural habitat remains an incredible one.
+The experience of seeing these beautiful creatures in their natural habitat is incredible.
 We spend another night at the Simba Camp before making our way to Lake Bunyonyi.

 Trip Highlights: Queen Elizabeth National Park entrance and game drive